BACK TO INDEX

 This paper deals with an almost global attractivity result for Lotka-Volterra systems with predator-prey interactions.
 These systems can be written as (negative) feedback systems.
 The subsystems of the feedback loop are monotone control systems, possessing particular input-output properties.
 We use a small-gain theorem, adapted to a context of systems with multiple equilibrium points to obtain the desired almost global attractivity result.
 It provides sufficient conditions to rule out oscillatory or more complicated behavior which is often observed in predator-prey systems.

 19. D. Angeli and E.D.
 Sontag.
 Interconnections of monotone systems with steady-state characteristics.
 In Optimal control, stabilization and nonsmooth analysis, volume 301 of Lecture Notes in Control and Inform.
 Sci., pages 135-154.
 Springer, Berlin, 2004.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: